Published on - Guillaume De Grieve

 1. Conducting Has a Spiritual Element

 When Mäkelä picks up the conductor’s baton, the orchestra knows what time it is.
 And that the clock is ticking.
-“Efficient and effective” is how musicians describe Mäkelä’s work ethic.
+“Efficient and effective” is how journalist Clare Varney described Mäkelä’s work ethic after she was invited to attend rehearsals in Concertgebouw Amsterdam.
 Which does not alter the fact that he also allows time for ideas from the orchestra and wants everyone to hear one another.
-In the middle of a rehearsal of the Concertgebouw Orchestra, he gesticulated that the cellos should open their ears to the horns.
-According to Mäkelä, the role of a conductor is not just to indicate the beat, “but to create an illusion of freedom for the musician, something spiritual, something magical, which allows for those unplanned wow moments in the concert hall.”
+In the middle of a rehearsal of the Concertgebouw Orchestra, "Mäkelä fixes his gaze on the cellos while pointing at the horns who he wants the cellos to listen to."
+According to Mäkelä, the role of a conductor is "not just to give the beat, but to create an illusion of freedom for the musician, something spiritual, something magical, which allows for those unplanned wow moments in the concert hall,” he says in a Behind the Scenes for Oslo Philharmonic.

 1. He Views Life Through a Lens

 Travelling, rehearsing, networking receptions, the life of a star conductor sounds like a war of attrition.
 But Mäkelä takes a positive view and, above all, sees the opportunities.
 That is why the rare free moments in the Finnish conductor’s schedule are not filled with music but with photography.
 With his Leica M11 in hand, he prefers to see the world – from Chicago to Oslo – through a black-and-white filter.
 To him, every city has its own character, its own way of life.
-He jokes that Amsterdam is particularly atmospheric and “you can cycle around it, if you aren’t afraid of dying.”
+To Preludium, he jokes that Amsterdam is particularly atmospheric and “you can cycle around it, if you aren’t afraid of dying.”

 My photos are actually a kind of diary.
 I’m constantly travelling, and my camera is a good companion.
 I have enormous admiration for real photographers, and can’t measure up to them at all, but taking photos makes me incredibly happy.
 It’s my way of capturing memories.

-- Klaus Mäkelä
+- Klaus Mäkelä (to Preludium)

 Klaus Mäkelä plays the Henry Le Bœuf Hall on 27 October with Oslo Philharmonic (and violinist Vilde Frang), on 3 March with Orchestre de Paris and on 8 May with the Royal Concertgebouw Orchestra.